Transformation – It’s Personal

 When transformation presents itself as poorly constructed to-do lists or org-chart modifications or processes designed in a vacuum – all without understanding or acting like its about human beings – there will be trouble.
 And that trouble comes not from the re-engineering and process difficulties, but from of the anger that unfolds out of confusion.
 This will not be forgotten or forgiven.

 After thinking this through this a little, I can’t say I’m less conflicted about the notion or use of the term “transformation.”
-If you, (insert company name here), are bent on doing it with some intent, at least have the wherewithal to describe how things are now, what you are transforming to become and how it will happen with your people in mind.
+If you, (insert company name here), are bent on doing it with some intent – at work let’s say, at least have the wherewithal to describe how things are now, what you are transforming to become and how it will happen with your people in mind.
 Do it with enough detail so that those affected know how they play in the sandbox and what transformation means to them.
-Because it’s personal.
+Because transformation is personal.